 Ah, coveted sleep.
 Remember those teenage years when you could sleep until noon?
-Sleep is so essential to your overall well-being, and it’s associated with how you cope with stress.
+Sleep is essential to your overall well-being and is associated with your mental health.
 Cleaning up your sleep hygiene is a self-management strategy that impacts your life.

-Sometimes we’re unable to sleep because we are anxious or have trouble shutting down our minds.
-‘Sleep hygiene’ is often overlooked, but it can have life-changing effects!
-When we put our children to bed, usually it’s part of a routine including a bath, reading them a book or listening to music.
-Rarely would we expect them to go to sleep directly from play mode and expect them to fall asleep quickly?
+Sometimes, we can't sleep because we are anxious or have trouble shutting down our minds.
+'Sleep hygiene' is often overlooked, but it can have life-changing effects!
+When we put our children to bed, usually it's part of a routine including a bath, reading them a book or listening to music.
+Rarely would we expect them to go to sleep directly from play mode and expect them to fall asleep quickly.
 Therefore, why do we assume that of ourselves?
-It’s challenging to go from fully engaged, to shut down instantly.
+It's challenging to go from being fully engaged to shutting down instantly.
 Sleep hygiene consists of routines or habits that promote more restful and restorative sleep.

-The key to having a balanced mind and life is the quality of your sleep, and good sleep hygiene equals quality sleep.
-If you are not getting restful sleep regularly, you are putting yourself at risk for numerous health issues and medical conditions including:
+The key to having a balanced mind and life is the quality of your sleep; good sleep hygiene equals quality sleep.
+According to the National Library of Medicine, if you are not getting restful sleep regularly, you are putting your well-being and mental health at risk, including numerous health issues and medical conditions, such as:

 - Heart attacks